 By now you know that Red Door is big on teamwork, especially when it comes to creating an environment in which teamwork can be fostered.
 But in escape rooms, teamwork is one thing and crowding is another.
 While it’s definitely important to work together and communicate, a team joined at the hip will likely miss multiple clues and slow down progress.
 Oftentimes, game designers place clues all over the rooms and divide puzzles to function in separate parts.
 If everyone is gathered around one clue or puzzle, the team might miss the chance to find something in the opposite corner that helps solve it!
 So make like a peanut butter and jelly sandwich and spread!

 3. Think differently

 Everything is not what it seems in an escape room.
-Many puzzles will require multiple tries before you get them right.
-When one method doesn’t work, think of a new possibility.
+Many puzzles will require multiple attempts before you get them right.
+When one method doesn’t work, think of a new strategy.
 Don’t let yourself get stuck.
-If reading left to right doesn’t work, try right to left.
+If reading left to right doesn’t work, try reading right to left.
 This is where creativity comes in!
 Linear thinking is not the only way.
 I recently read David Ball’s Backwards & Forwards: A Technical Manual for Reading Plays in which he shows how reading backwards can offer a better understanding of a narrative.
 Reading backwards reveals the effect before the cause, the heap before the trigger.
 Why not try working backwards in an escape room?
 Trying new things can only help in this case!